Wall panelling design tool

 No. There is no account, no signup, and no limit on how many designs you can make.
 Your layout saves in the browser automatically so you can close the tab and come back to it.

-Wall panelling design tool and spacing calculator.
-Works for board and batten, shaker, wainscoting, and custom layouts.
+Free wall panelling design tool, spacing calculator, and cost estimator.
+Works for board and batten, shaker, wainscoting, picture frame moulding, square panelling, and custom layouts.
+Available in mm, cm, and inches.